publiclab/Leaflet.DistortableImage/README.md

 ## Basic Usage

-The most simple implementation to get started:
+The simplest implementation is to create a map, then create an image instance of `L.distortableImageOverlay` and add it onto the map:

 ```js
 // basic Leaflet map setup